The Definitive Guide to Quartzite Countertops

 A smooth surface with a glossy finish that reflects light.
 A polished finish highlights the pattern and color of the quartzite.

-Honed has less of a shine and looks more natural.
+Honed has less shine and looks more natural.

 It’s a lightly textured surface that appears grainy.